-Impacts: Approximately 1,080 acres of formerly irriga successfully revegetated following the abar agriculture.
-This was a significant adverse lands had a loss of vegetation and were the dust. ndonment of impact because these Project Description/ Mitigation Measure: As part of the enhancement/mitigation proj LADWP and Inyo County since 1985, appro- these abandoned agricultural lands have b irrigated pasture or alfalfa.
-These areas ar Pasture and Native Pasturelands, the Van Fields, and the Lone Pine Woodlot adjacer oximately 942 acres of een revegetated with re the Independence Norman and Richards Mitigation Goals/ Strategies/Actions: Independence Pasturelands/Native Pasture abandoned cropland that was removed from Van Norman Field and Richards Field - To abandoned agricultural lands and native ver were revegetating slowly.
-Lone Pine Wood wood to needy individuals and to mitigate b m irrigation. o revegetate egetation stands that dlot - To supply fuel Project Status/ Effectiveness: Currently, at the Independence Pasturelan approximately 520 acres are incorporated in EIR noted the acreage for this project as 6 for this project, in the 1991 EIR, was scann onto a quad sheet for acreage calculations Independence Pasturelands acreage in this Therefore, LADWP has implemented the a the figure presented in the 1991 EIR.
-The above are complete and the goals for the p At the Lone Pine Woodlot , the California De into the project.
-The 10 acres.
-Figure(12-2) ned and rubber sheeted in GIS.
-The s image was 522 acres. creage designated in other projects noted projects have been met. epartment of Forestry ion 5-1991 Owens Valley EIR 5-16 May 2011 helps with harvesting and cleanup and the Lone Pine Future Farmers of America irrigate the woodlot and distributes the wood in accordance with the operation plans and management guidelines that were developed by the Technical Group.
+Impacts: Approximately 1,080 acres of formerly irrigated lands had not successfully revegetated following the abandonment of agriculture.
+This was a significant adverse impact because these lands had a loss of vegetation and were the source of blowing dust.

+Mitigation Measure: As part of the enhancement/mitigation projects implemented by

+LADWP and Inyo County since 1985, approximately 942 acres of these abandoned agricultural lands have been revegetated with irrigated pasture or alfalfa.
+These areas are the Independence Pasture and Native Pasturelands, the Van Norman and Richards abandoned cropland that was removed from irrigation.
+Van Norman Field and Richards Field - To revegetate abandoned agricultural lands and native vegetation stands that were revegetating slowly.
+Lone Pine Woodlot - To supply fuel wood to needy individuals and to mitigate blowing dust.

+Fields, and the Lone Pine Woodlot adjacent to Lone Pine.

+Strategies/Actions: Independence Pasturelands/Native Pastures - To revegetate approximately 520 acres are incorporated into the project.
+The EIR noted the acreage for this project as 610 acres.
+Figure(12-2) for this project, in the 1991 EIR, was scanned and rubber sheeted onto a quad sheet for acreage calculations in GIS.
+The

+Effectiveness: Currently, at the Independence Pasturelands/Native Pastures helps with harvesting and cleanup and the Lone Pine Future Farmers of America irrigate the woodlot and distributes the wood in accordance with the operation plans and management guidelines that were developed by the Technical Group.
 At the Van Norman Field, a portion of the project cannot be irrigated because of topography.
 This area was evaluated jointly by LADWP and Inyo County and a decision was made that this high area could not be modified to increase irrigation efficiency but that the project was fulfilling its stated goals.

+Independence Pasturelands acreage in this image was 522 acres.
+Therefore, LADWP has implemented the acreage designated in the figure presented in the 1991 EIR.
+The other projects noted above are complete and the goals for the projects have been met.

+At the Lone Pine Woodlot, the California Department of Forestry